tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 This library is a security adapter for akka-http server applications. `csw-aas` uses [OpenId Connect](https://openid.net/connect/) for authentication and authorization.
-The authentication server used by AAS is [keycloak](https://www.keycloak.org/).
+The authentication server used by AAS is [Keycloak](https://www.keycloak.org/).
-We recommend that you get familiar with keycloak's documentation and configurations to fully leverage this adapter's features.
+We recommended that you get familiar with Keycloak's documentation and configurations to fully leverage this adapter's features.

 This adapter provides authentication via security directives such as `sGet`, `sPost`, `sPut`, etc.
 These directives are used in routing and replace the default `get`, `post`, `put`, etc. directives